Joseph Duveen, 1st Baron Duveen: Personal life

 Duveen married Elsie (1881–1963), daughter of Gustav Salomon of New York, on 31 July 1899.
 They had a daughter, Dorothy Rose (1903–1985).
-She married, firstly, Sir William Francis Cuthbert Garthwaite, DSC 2nd Bt.
+She married, firstly, Sir William Francis Cuthbert Garthwaite, 2nd Bt.
 (1906–1993), on 23 July 1931 (div.
-1937), and secondly, in 1938, Bryan Hartop Burns, B.A., B.Ch., F.R.C.S., Orthopædic Surgeon to St George's Hospital, of Upper Wimpole Street, London.
+1937), and secondly, in 1938, Bryan Hartop Burns, Orthopædic Surgeon to St George's Hospital, of Upper Wimpole Street, London.

 Controversy

 In 1921, Duveen was sued by Andrée Hahn for $500,000 after making comments questioning the authenticity of a version of the Leonardo painting La belle ferronnière that she owned and had planned to sell.
 The case took seven years to come to trial and after the first jury returned an open verdict, Duveen agreed to settle, paying Hahn $60,000 plus court costs.

 In recent years, Duveen's reputation has suffered considerably.
 Restorers working under his guidance damaged Old Master panel paintings by scraping off old varnish and giving the paintings a glossy finish.
 He was also personally responsible for the damaging restoration work done to the Elgin Marbles.
+Unhappy with the remnants of ancient pigment on the Marbles, he asked his agents to scrub them with sharp tools in order to make them white.
 A number of the paintings he sold have turned out to be fakes; it is uncertain whether he knew this when they were sold.